 (Right click to DOWNLOAD FULL RAINBOW THEATRE PROGRAMME)

 A second and more ambitious production was staged in october 2009 for the Hitchcon.
 It was a 1h30 long adaptation of the first radio series with all the original actors still alive (with Mark Wing-Davey this time).
 The special effects were also made live by Dirk Maggs and Ken Humphrey.
 And Dirk Maggs added some visual gags (the mice wore some mickey ears, Zaphod really had a second head and third arm,…).
 Eoin Colfer, who worte H2G2 part 6, played The Dish of the Day and was rightfuly eaten.
 The whole experience was just great, very energic, and of course skillfully played.
-This could be the basis for a so long-awaited Hitchhiker on (worldwide) Tour!
-Well, at least this is what i pray for every evening before going to bed.

 - Unknown school Hanover, New Hampshire (USA) 1982.